 In the case of an aggressive or growth fund that is actively managed, the expense ratio can be 3%.
 If so, the return will be Rs.
 19.49 lakhs.

 I hope you give an additional weightage in understanding the expense ratio of any fund before choosing.

 What is AUM In Mutual Funds

 AUM (Asset Under Management) is the total market value of the securities a mutual fund manages on behalf of investors.
 AUM is calculated by adding mutual fund holdings, bank deposits, and cash.
 Many mutual funds keep up to 20% of the fund in cash without investing in any securities, this is known as cash drag.
-This is used while investors redeem.
+This is used while investors redeem their funds.

 Any fund holding higher AUM is an indicator for investors to choose them, as it denotes the strength of the AMC.
 In addition, AUM stands as one of the parameters for calculating the fund’s expense ratio (annual operating fee).

 When AUM holds a high market value of securities, the expense ratio will be low.
 Similarly, when the AUM is low, the expense ratio will be increased.

 Why is AUM a crucial factor in choosing a mutual fund?

 Many mutual fund companies try to hold their securities (stocks, bonds) for a more extended period.
 As a result, these companies hold up to 20% of actual AUM (only market value of securities) as cash.
 This cash is used to deposit in investors’ accounts while they redeem.

 In every mutual fund, the maximum shares are invested by Foreign institutions, domestic institutions, corporate companies, Government.
 As a result, retail investors have few holdings as a whole.